invider/collider.jam/README.md

 ```

 We are checking if the mouse coordinates are within
-the planet radius and make 20% speed increase if so.
+the planet radius and make a 20% speed increase if so.
-The *booster* flag is needed for the visual feedback.
+The *booster* flag is needed for visual feedback.
 We want to show the player a hint
 that the boost has actually happened.